hungsu/typomagical-obsidian/README.md

 4. This step varies based on the operating system you are on.
    1. If you're on Windows or Mac, you can double click a file then click Install in the resulting window that opens.
    2. If you have a Samsung Android phone, you will need to rename the .TTF to .APK, then "install" it like an app.

+## Recent changes

+- 2.1.0: In source mode, set heading size to be the same as other text.
+Added a Style Setting to turn this off, under Typomagical Headings > Source mode heading size reset

 ## Further reading